jcbalcita/cordcutter-search/README.md

 The detail page is the most complex portion of the extension and contains multiple API calls due to the way show information is stored by the GuideBox API.
 - Get show by ID
-  - Retrieves movie poster, title, and other gneral information
+  * Retrieves movie poster, title, and other general information
 - Available streaming sources for the show generally
-  - Retrieves available source names (contains no other information)
+  * Retrieves available source names (contains no other information)
 - Number of seasons
-  - Retrieves the season numbers for the seasons available for streaming.
+  * Retrieves the season numbers for the seasons available for streaming.
-  - A button is created for each season with an `onclick` function that fires off an API call using the show's ID and the season number.
+  * A button is created for each season with an `onclick` function that fires off an API call using the show's ID and the season number.
 - Once the season button is clicked, it fires off another API call that displays a list of episodes containing links to watch that specific episode.

 ```javascript